nemoninja/FFmpeg-mirror-video-and-convert-to-gif-batch-job/README.md

 ## How it Works
 `convert.batch` reads `list.txt` and parses every line containing `<name>.<video type>` to FFmpeg to do the listed conversions.
 The output would be the respective `<name>.gif` files.

+Files will be converted to `.mkv` format before the conversion for a clearer and more consistent output.
+The `.mkv` fiels will be deleted after the conversion to `.gif`.

 ## How to Use
 1. Move both files `convert.batch` and `list.txt` to an empty new folder.